lsst/dp1_lsst_io/docs/tutorials/portal.rst

 200. Data products definitions
 ==============================

-Tutorials with a learning objective of understanding one of the data products.
+Tutorials for learning about the individual data products.

 201. Survey metadata
 --------------------